aratik711/docker-workshop/exercise-3.md

 **NOTE:** You will need to pass two additional flags to the docker run command to get it to launch an interactive terminal session.

+To start the redis server use the following command: `redis-server /usr/src/custom-redis.conf &`.
+Press Enter after you see a meesage: The server is now ready to accept connections on port 6379

+To connect to the redis server execute `redis-cli`, then execute `ping` check if the response is `PONG`

 Using the nano command-line text editor (unfortunately you cannot install any others in this image), edit the file `/usr/src/custom-redis.conf`.

 Uncomment the `requirepass` line in the file (you can optionally change the password provided).
 Then save the file, exit your text editor, and use control + d to end your shell session in the container.